The Canadian Union of Public Employees is Canada’s largest union.

 The Canadian Union of Public Employees (CUPE) represents over 30,000 members across Saskatchewan working in a variety of public service occupations including: health care, K-12 school system, universities, libraries, municipalities, community-based organizations and boards and agencies.

-The following links are available to find out more about sector representation bodies within CUPE including occupational group steering committees.
+The following links are available to find out more about sector representation bodies within CUPE in Saskatchewan.

 CUPE Local 5430 – Health Care Workers of Saskatchewan